Tontan-Hak/PythonForEverybody/README.md

 16. Write a program to reverse an integer number
 17. Write a program to check whether an integer number is a Palindrome or not
 18. Write a program to check number reepresentation is in binary
+19. Python program to calculate factorial using loops